kubos/kubos/docs/index.rst

 Want to get your code into space?
 Become a KubOS contributor and you will!
 We welcome community developers, and are always looking for new people to collaborate with us.
-Come check out our `community Trello Board <https://trello.com/b/pIWxmFua/kubos-community>`__ to see what's being worked on and what's next on the horizon!
-`Join us on Slack <https://slack.kubos.co/>`__ to participate in discussion of features or bugs, see what you can work on, and to give feedback.
+`Join us on Slack <https://slack.kubos.co/>`__ or visit our `GitHub Issues <https://github.com/kubos/kubos/issues>`__ page to participate in discussion of features or bugs, see what you can work on, and to give feedback.

 .. toctree::
     :hidden: